microsoft/WhatTheHack/032-MLOpsFromScratch/Student/03-BuildPipeline.md

     1. Python version – 3.6

     2. Add a task to setup environment by using `install_environment.sh` file in `Data_and_Code/environment_setup/` folder.
 This will install all the python modules required for the project.
-        -   **Hint:** Use a command line task that allows you to run the shell script.
+        -   **HINT:** Use a command line task that allows you to run the shell script.

     3. Add a task to get Azure ML Workspace connection using `Workspace.py` in `Data_and_Code/service/code/` folder.
 This will establish connection to Azure ML workspace by using your workspace details in `Data_and_Code/configuration/config.json` file.
-        -   **Hint:** Use a command line task that allows you to run the python script.
+        -   **HINT:** Use a command line task that allows you to run the python script.
-        -   **Note:** In case you see issues with the latest versions of any task, try a previous version and see if that resolves the issue.
+        -   **NOTE:** In case you see issues with the latest versions of any task, try a previous version and see if that resolves the issue.

     4. Add a task to acquire time series transactions data using `AcquireData.py` in `Data_and_Code/service/code/` folder.
 This will download and extract the data required to train a forecasting model in the next steps.